Doraku/DefaultEcs.Analyzer/documentation/index.md

 [DEA0002](DEA0002.md) | WithPredicateAttribute used on an invalid method | Runtime Error [DEA0003](DEA0003.md) | WithPredicateAttribute used on a method which is not a member of DefaultEcs.System.AEntitySystem or DefaultEcs.System.AEntityBufferedSystem | Correctness
 [DEA0004](DEA0004.md) | Component attribute used on a type which is not derived from DefaultEcs.System.AEntitySystem or DefaultEcs.System.AEntityBufferedSystem | Correctness
+[DEA0005](DEA0005.md) | Entity modification methods are not thread safe and should not be used inside the Update method of AEntitySystem | Runtime Error

 # Diagnostic Suppressors